How to use window light 3 ways for very different looks

 White balance for window light photography

-Because other factors affect the white balance setting, such as time of day and other lights in the room it’s hard to give a definite white balance setting.
+Because other factors affect the white balance setting, such as time of day and other lights in the room it’s hard to give a definite white balance setting to use with window light.

-For warmer images you can use shade or cloudy white balance presets.
+For warmer images use the shade or cloudy white balance presets.
 However, the best option would be to set a custom white balance, or use a gray card to set your white balance in post.

 I wouldn’t recommend using auto white balance when shooting a series of photos.
 It could result in inconsistent colors in your photos, because the white balance will change as you move around.